zbuhrer/ttrpg/Tabletop RPGs/campaign/Creatures/NPCs/Tyndareus the Green.md

 > [!warning] The Lies
 > [[#^7add66|This will probably never happen.]]

-When Tyndareus sends the party to [[../../Plot/Quests/02 To The Bakery|The Bakery]] for Grammy's Apple Pie recipe, what he doesn't tell them is that the recipe... [[../../Lore/Grammy's Apple Pie Recipe| is an evil imp artifact]].
+When Tyndareus sends the party to [[../../Plot/Quests/The Bakery|The Bakery]] for Grammy's Apple Pie recipe, what he doesn't tell them is that the recipe... [[../../Lore/Grammy's Apple Pie Recipe| is an evil imp artifact]].

 ## Other